To All the Guys I Killed Before sneek peek

 There’s comfort in the predictability of my life.
 Even the irritating bits.

 Death.
 Taxes.
 Hives if I so much as breathe near shrimp.
-And Dr. Huge-Ass Bore waiting by our mailboxes at the end of the day.
+And Dr. Huge-Ass Bore waiting for me at the end of the day.

-On this particular Monday, I’d managed to avoid both eating shrimp and ending up on a slab at work, and I paid my taxes months ago.
-But it’s a day ending in Y, which means Hugo Mohr’s going to emerge from behind his side of our duplex approximately five seconds after I turn onto our street.
+On this particular Monday, I’d managed to avoid ending up on a slab at work, I’d paid my taxes months ago, and I’d steered clear of shellfish.
+But it’s a day ending in Y, which means Hugo Mohr is going to emerge from his side of our duplex approximately five seconds after I turn onto our street.

 “Four… three…”

-I don’t make it to the end of my countdown before the door on the left side of the building swings open and the world’s most boring Telehealth psychologist ambles out, proving yet again that he’s either got bat ears or an alert set for when I’m back in Wi-Fi range.
+I don’t make it to the end of my countdown before the door on the right side of the building swings open and the world’s most boring telehealth psychologist ambles out, proving yet again that he’s either got bat ears or an alert set for when I’m back in Wi-Fi range.

-Hugo’s welcome-home wave as I pull into our driveway is so enthusiastic that he almost trips down the front steps.
-Not great when he’s holding enormous gardening shears.
-I hold my breath until his sensible loafers are steady on the sidewalk next to his precious rose bushes before returning his greeting with a polite smile that I drop once I’m out of sight inside my single-car garage.
+Hugo’s wave as I pull into our driveway is so enthusiastic that he almost trips down the front steps.
+Not great when he’s clutching enormous gardening shears.
+I hold my breath until his sensible loafers are on the sidewalk next to his precious rose bushes before I return his greeting, although I drop my polite smile once I’m out of sight inside my single-car garage.

 “Why that cardigan?”
 I mutter, throwing my car into park and yanking my Coroner’s Office lanyard from around my neck.
 “Every day, rain or shine, winter or summer, it’s that hideous cardigan and for what reason?”

-“Hi, Hugo.”
-There’s not enough pity in the world to get me to return his gesture, so I keep my arms at my sides.
-I stayed late to finish up some paperwork after the end of my shift, but there’s still enough light in the early September sky to see the corner of his mouth tip up as he squints and adjusts his glasses.
-When we first met, I wondered if he was constantly messing with those thick frames to get a better look at me, but I quickly learned that it’s just one of his many nervous tics.
+“Hi, Hugo,” I say with a quick wave.
+I stayed late to finish up some paperwork after the end of my shift, but there’s still enough light in the early September sky to see the corner of his mouth tip up as he adjusts his glasses.
+When we first met, I wondered if he was constantly messing with those thick frames to get a better look at me, but I quickly learned that it’s just one of his nervous tics.

-“How was your day?” the man-sized quaalude asks, walking with me toward our mailboxes at the foot of the driveway.
+“Congrats on surviving your day.”
+He falls into step beside me as I walk toward our mailboxes at the foot of the driveway.
 “Were you working hard—”

-“Any highlights from work to share?” he asks, crossing his arms and leaning against the brick tower housing our mailboxes.
+“So?” he asks, crossing his arms and leaning against the brick tower housing our mailboxes.
+“Which was it?”

-Let’s see… I got called to investigate an accidental drowning and a possible overdose, stole some police files that might point me to my next target, and hoovered a PB&J at my desk in between.
+Let’s see… I got called to investigate an accidental drowning and then a possible overdose, I took possession of some stolen police files that might point me to my next target, and I inhaled a PB&J at my desk in between.

-“Nope,” I say instead, reaching into my box and emerging with junk mail, junk mail, and more junk mail.“Nothing out of the ordinary for me.”
+“For me?
+Hardly working,” I say instead, reaching into my box and emerging with junk mail, junk mail, and more junk mail.

 He tilts his head a millimeter to the left.
 “For you?”

 Dammit.
-I forgot how quickly my big dumb super-smart neighbor picks up on little details.
+I forgot how quickly my big, goofy, supersmart neighbor picks up on little details.
+And he’s doing it while standing, like, right there.

 “You take up too much space.”
-I scowl up at him.
-He responds by shifting back an inch.
+I scowl up at the man looming over me.

 Almost.

+“Oh yeah?
+Like what?”
+A smile lights up his face, and as he pushes his glasses up his nose, I yet again ponder the waste of potential that is Hugo.
 In theory, all of the individual elements for attractiveness exist in my neighbor.
 Thick black hair, yes, but he smashes it down with too much gel.
-Broad shoulders, maybe, but who can tell when he’s wearing pleated khakis?
+Broad shoulders, sure, but they’re constantly covered by lumpy knitwear.
+Tree-trunk thighs, maybe, but it’s tough to tell when they’re covered by pleated khakis?
 Absurdly square jaw…

 Okay, that one’s good no matter what.
-Truly, it’s a crime against humanity that that mandible was gifted to a man with all the charm and charisma of a root canal.
+Truly, it’s a crime against humanity that this mandible was gifted to a man with the fashion sense of an eighteenth-century Quaker instead of someone who—

-“Neighbor girl?”
-His question interrupts my wandering thoughts, and I clear my throat and try to remember what we were talking about.
+“Rue?
+Did I lose you?”
+His question interrupts my wandering thoughts, and I clear my throat and try to recall what we were talking about.

 “I mean, does anybody deserve to be attacked like that?”
 I widen my eyes to project nothing but law-abiding innocence.